Old San Juan, Puerto Rico

 La Fortaleza

-Built in 1533, La Fortaleza is the official residence of the Governor of Puerto Rico.
-It is the oldest executive mansion in continuous use in the Americas.
+Built in 1533, La Fortaleza is the only building in which the Governor of Puerto Rico resides and the oldest building in continuous use for administrative functions in the Americas.

 Calle del Cristo & Calle Fortaleza